shieldfy/normalizer/README.md

 ## important note

-This package is based on the original converters written by Mario Heiderich & Christian Matthies the original creators of [PHP IDS](https://github.com/PHPIDS/PHPIDS/) project and the generous security & opensource community.
+This package is based on the original converters written by Mario Heiderich & Christian Matthies the creators of [PHP IDS](https://github.com/PHPIDS/PHPIDS/) project with help from the generous security & opensource community.

 ## Installation